List of birds of Maine

 This list of birds of Maine is a comprehensive listing of all the bird species recorded in the U.S. state of Maine.
-This list is published by the Maine Bird Records Committee (MBRC) and is dated August 2022.
+This list is published by the Maine Bird Records Committee (MBRC) and is dated December 2022.

-This list contains 467 documented species, of which 138 are rare or accidental, five have been introduced and are established, and three are extinct.
+This list contains 470 documented species, of which 141 are rare or accidental, five have been introduced and are established, and three are extinct.
 Two species were introduced but did not become established, two are regularly released, and ten are hypothetical as defined below.
-These 14 are not included in the 463 documented species.
+These 14 are not included in the 470 documented species.
+Additional rare species have been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Maine as permanent residents, summer or winter visitors, or migrants.
 The following tags are used to designate some species: